 The handle is made of 3/8″ mild steel and 16 gauge sheet metal for the ash pan.
 The handle is attached with 2 hand-forged rivets to secure it in place.

-Shovel pan measures 5″ wide for the large, and around 3 1/4″ for the small, and both are 6 1/2″ deep making it a great size for cleaning out your fireplace or wood stove.
+Shovel pan measures 5″ wide and 6 1/2″ deep making it a great size for cleaning out your fireplace or wood stove.

 Length is approximately 28″, so long enough for what you need without being too long.

 I put a twist in the center of the ash shovel, or no twist if you prefer.
 Below are the twist options and you can check the pictures for reference.

 - No Twist – No twist is done to the center of the fire poker and it remains square.

 - Plain – A plain twist is the fire poker twisted to give a classic look.